ASTRON: Goals

-In addition, ASTRON is active in the international science policy arena and is one of the leaders in the international SKA project.
-The Square Kilometre Array will be the world's largest and most sensitive radio telescope with a total collecting area of approximately one square kilometre.
-The SKA will be built in Southern Africa and in Australia.
-It is a global enterprise bringing together 11 countries from the 5 continents.
+In addition, ASTRON is active in the international science policy arena and is one of the leaders in the international Square Kilometre Array (SKA) project.
+Built in South Africa and Australia, the SKA will be the world's largest and most sensitive radio telescope with a total collecting area of approximately one square kilometre.
+The project is a global enterprise bringing together 11 countries from 5 continents.